NirvanaNimbusa/Firebase-Admob-Unity/README.md

        // firebase.setAnalyticsCollectionEnabled(true);

 #### 1.Init Firebase Admob Unity Plugin
-Create A C# script ,drag the script to a object on scene , add the follow code in the script file
+Create A C# script ,drag the script to a object on scene , add the follow code in the script file,new version admob required configurate app id in info.plist and  AndroidManifest
 ```
     using admob;
-    Admob.Instance().initSDK("admob id", new AdProperties());//admob id with format ca-app-pub-279xxxxxxxx~xxxxxxxx
+    Admob.Instance().initSDK(new AdProperties());//admob id with format ca-app-pub-279xxxxxxxx~xxxxxxxx

 ```
 #### 2.Add Admob Banner in Unity App